philgyford/django-hines/README.md

 ``HINES_COMMENTS_ALLOWED_TAGS``: A list of HTML tags allowed in comments; all others will be stripped. e.g. ``['a', 'strong', 'em',]``.
 Default is: ``[a', 'abbr', 'acronym', 'b', 'blockquote', 'code', 'em', 'i', 'li', 'ol', 'strong', 'ul']``.

 ``HINES_COMMENTS_ALLOWED_ATTRIBUTES``: A dict of attributes allowed in HTML tags in comments; all others will be stripped. e.g. ``{'a': ['href', 'title',],}``.
 Default is: ``{'a': ['href', 'title'], 'acronym': ['title'], 'abbr': ['title']}``.

+``HINES_COMMENTS_CLOSE_AFTER_DAYS``: An integer indicating whether to close comments on Posts after a certain number of days (assuming they're otherwise allowed).
+A `0` means ignore this setting.
+Other integers, e.g. `30`, mean "keep comments open until this Post is 30 days old".

 ``HINES_DATE_FORMAT`` strftime to use for displaying dates in templates.
 Default is ``'%-d %b %Y'``.